Emerging Clinical Applications For Cannabis & Cannabinoids

 Cannabinoids possess a remarkable safety record, particularly when compared to other therapeutically active substances, particularly prescription drugs.
 Most significantly, the consumption of marijuana -- regardless of quantity or potency -- cannot induce a fatal overdose.
 According to a 1995 review prepared for the World Health Organization, "There are no recorded cases of overdose fatalities attributed to cannabis, and the estimated lethal dose for humans extrapolated from animal studies is so high that it cannot be achieved by ... users."

 In 2008, investigators at McGill University Health Centre and McGill University in Montreal and the University of British Columbia in Vancouver reviewed 23 clinical investigations of medical cannabinoid drugs (typically oral THC or liquid cannabis extracts) and eight observational studies conducted between 1966 and 2007.
 Investigators "did not find a higher incidence rate of serious adverse events associated with medical cannabinoid use" compared to non-using controls over these four decades.
+A more recent review of the relevant literature concludes that among the average adult user, the health risks associated with marijuana "are no more likely to be dangerous" than many other behaviors or activities, including the consumption of acetaminophen (the pain relieving ingredient in Tylenol).

 That said, cannabis should not necessarily be viewed as a 'harmless' substance.
 Its active constituents may produce a variety of physiological and euphoric effects.
-As a result, there may be some populations that are susceptible to increased risks from the use of cannabis, such as adolescents, pregnant or nursing mothers, and patients who have a family history of psychiatric illness.
-Patients with a history of heart disease or stroke may also be at a greater risk of experiencing adverse side effects from marijuana.
+As a result, there may be some populations that are vulnerable to increased risks from the use of cannabis, such as adolescents, pregnant or nursing mothers, and patients who have a family history of psychiatric illness.
+Patients with a history of cardiovascular disorders, heart disease or stroke may also be at a greater risk of experiencing adverse side effects from marijuana.
 As with any medication, patients should consult thoroughly with their physician before deciding whether the medical use of cannabis is safe and appropriate.

 HOW TO USE THIS REPORT